Usman2461/Neuro-Symbolic-Transformer-framework-for-Autonomous-Vehicle-AV-behavior-monitoring/README.md

-This repository contains the implementation of a Neuro-Symbolic Monitoring Framework for autonomous vehicles (AVs).
+This repository contains the implementation of framework for autonomous vehicles (AVs).
 The framework integrates transformer-based perception with symbolic reasoning to achieve real-time, explainable behavior analysis.
 The system processes multi-modal sensory data from AVs (e.g., camera, LiDAR, GPS, telemetry) and outputs behavior classifications with human-readable explanations.

 Basic Requirements:
 python